 Retail psychology looks at how consumer spending is influenced, so it is important to provide an in-store experience that is both on-brand and relevant to your audience.
 To achieve a good conversion rate, marketing needs to be targeted at the right audience so that potential shoppers expect what is being offered in terms of physical product and brand personality.
-By finding out exactly who your audience is, you can better influence their spending habits.
+By finding out exactly who your audience is, and analysing their behaviour, you can better influence their spending habits.
 Brand identity is therefore essential, and every element of a brick and mortar outlet contributes to this.
 Using a mix of the visual merchandising and sales techniques explained below, will help turn shoppers into lifelong customers.

-The success of a shop largely depends on how the customer reacts to the sales environment and the products on display, so color, signage, lighting, smell and music can be used effectively in the marketing strategies for each area of a store.
+The success of a shop largely depends on how the customer reacts to the sales environment and the products on display.
+Therefore color, signage, lighting, smell and music can be used effectively in the marketing strategies for each area of a store.
 Customers buy more expensive items with bigger profit margins if they aspire to the lifestyle that is being portrayed by the retailer, so visual cues of comfort and beauty are used.

 The area inside the door of a department store, supermarket or large retailer is a fundamental influencer as it determines a shopper’s journey.
 It is often used for escalators, directories and seasonal promotions, whereas food outlets position quick purchase “distress goods”, such as flowers, newspapers, sandwiches and tobacco in the dwell zone.